We use Python packages to structure and organize our code. When talking about Python packages, people generally mean one of the following:

 module.

-Extending out Python package
+Extending our Python package

-Now imagine that we want to jump on the async programming model.
-While our original server used to be synchronous, we now also offer an async variant.
+Now, imagine that we want to adopt the async programming model.
+While our original server was synchronous, we now also offer an async variant.
+There are three ways to add this to our codebase:

 - create a new package named

-- create new subpackages named
+- create new sub-packages named

 sync